 Golden days to think of as we get Old..

-Talking of price rise and what a rupee or for that matter a 10 rupee note can buy today ..maybe a Maha Munch ( a chocolate)… i thought of devoting some of myto rekindle old memories of my school days during the 70’s in .
+Talking of price rise and what a rupee or for that matter a 10 rupee note can buy today ..maybe a Maha Munch ( a chocolate)… I thought of devoting some of myto rekindle old memories of my school days during the 70’s in B .

 Pocket money coined in those years more as coin money was a welcome gift from our parents and the most we could get during those days was a 20p or a 10p on a daily basis.
 I was not in a habit of spending those coins on a daily basis though.
 It might so happen, that there could be dry days in between.

-A 10 p or a 5 paise used to put our young minds in a dilemma as to what item could be purchased.
+A 10 paisa or a 5 paisa coin used to put our young minds in a dilemma as to what item could be purchased.
 There was always the local small grocer, who had all the stuff, right from 1p so as to say, you could fulfill the senses of your sweet tooth five times over.
 But that was too meagre.